Master of Arts (M.A.) Major in Professional Counseling (Marriage and Family Counseling Concentration Thesis Option)

 COUN 5366.
 Intermediate Methods in Adult Counseling.

-Counseling theories and techniques are discussed, selected, applied and refined through lecture and supervised practice.
-Specific skills include initiating the helping relationship process, diagnosis, goal formulation, treatment planning, termination, referral, and record keeping.
+This course examines intermediate counseling methods used in adult counseling.
+The course addresses the integration and application of counseling theories and techniques through lecture and supervised practice.
+Emphasis is placed on core counseling processes, including development of helping relationships, case conceptualization, goal setting, treatment planning, referral, and documentation.
+The course includes structured opportunities to analyze and apply counseling approaches within adult counseling contexts.
 Prerequisite: COUN 5316 and COUN 5354 both with grades of "B" or better.
 Corequisite: COUN 5359 with a grade of "B" or better.

 3 Credit Hours.
 1 Lecture Contact Hour.
 2 Lab Contact Hours.